rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 ## The assignment

 Locate and open the `MsgReceiver.java` file in your repository.
 This is where most of your work will go on the Java side.
-Import your SerialComm.java into the same directory and copy out its `public static void main(String[] args)` method, as that is now in `MsgReceiver.java`.
+Import your SerialComm.java into the same directory and comment out its `public static void main(String[] args)` method, as that is now in `MsgReceiver.java`.

 >### Sidebar for all you hackers